Project 4: A Scheme Interpreter

 - Create procedures using

-expressions, - Define named procedures using
+lambdaexpressions, - Define named procedures using

-expressions, and - Call user-defined procedures.
+defineexpressions, and - Call user-defined procedures.

 Now is an excellent time to revisit the tests in

-and ensure that you pass the tests that involve definition (Sections 1.1.2 and 1.1.4).
-You should also add additional tests of your own at the top oftests.scm
+tests.scmand ensure that you pass the tests that involve definition (Sections 1.1.2 and 1.1.4).
+You should also add additional tests of your own at the top oftests.scmto verify that your interpreter is behaving as you expect.

 Special Forms

-Logical special forms include if
+Logical special forms include if, and, or, and cond.
+These expressions

 are special because not all of their sub-expressions may be evaluated.

-is a false value.
+In Scheme, only False is a false value.
 All other values are true values.
 You

 can test whether a value is a true value or a false value using the provided

-Python functions scheme_true
+Python functions scheme_true and scheme_false, defined in

-.
-(Note that Scheme traditionally uses #f
+scheme_primitives.py.
+(Note that Scheme traditionally uses #f to indicate a

-false value, which is equivalent to false
+false value, which is equivalent to false or False.
+Similarly, true and

-are all equilvalent.)
+True and #t are all equilvalent.)

 Problem 13 (1 pt)

-expressions are evaluated correctly.
+Implement do_if_form so that if expressions are evaluated correctly.
 This

 function should evaluate either the second (consequent) or third (alternative)

-expression, depending on whether the value of the first
+expression of the if expression, depending on whether the value of the first

 (predicate) expression is true.